iTwin/itwinjs-core/docs/bis/guide/data-organization/top-of-the-world.md

 ## RepositoryModel

 Every BIS repository has exactly one `RepositoryModel` that defines the top of the hierarchy. `Element`s can be inserted into or updated within the `RepositoryModel`, but the `RepositoryModel` itself cannot be deleted.
-The `RepositoryModel` breaks-down the root `Subject` of a BIS repository.
+The `RepositoryModel` sub-models the root `Subject` of a BIS repository.

-*The RepositoryModel is the only Model in a BIS repository whose modeled element - the root `Subject` - is contained within the same model breaking it down.*
+*The RepositoryModel is the only Model in a BIS repository that sub-models an Element contained within itself (the root `Subject`).
+Due to implementation details, this was easier than the RepositoryModel not sub-modeling any Element.*

 ## Subjects